 The campus is comprised of nearly 158 acres, not including the three university-owned farms for agricultural research: Busby Research Farm (273 acres), Carver Research Farm (172.7 acres), and Freeman Farm (199 acres).
-Greenberry Farm, the farm headquarters, is leased from the State of Missouri.

 Located prominently in the heart of campus is Inman E. Page Library, which opened in January 1997.
 The 80,000 square foot, state-of-theart facility features the latest in computer technology, distance learning and world-wide informational networking.
 This facility is four times larger than the library it replaced and is often referred to as the "information mall."
 It has become the aesthetic centerpiece of Lincoln University's historic campus.